MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 included in the additional section returned by the recursive resolver or perform necessary SVCB, A, and AAAA record resolutions.
-DNS authoritative servers may attach in-bailiwick SVCB, A, AAAA, and CNAME records in the Additional Section to responses for an SVCB query.
+DNS authoritative servers may attach in-bailiwick SVCB, A, AAAA, and CNAME records in the Additional Section to responses for a SVCB query.

 When in the ServiceForm, the SvcFieldValue of the SVCB RR provides an extensible data model for describing network endpoints that are authoritative for the origin, along with parameters associated with each of these endpoints.

-For the HTTPS use-case, the HTTPSSVC RR enables many of the benefits of {{?AltSvc=RFC7838}}
+For the HTTPS use-case, the HTTPS RR enables many of the benefits of {{?AltSvc=RFC7838}}
 without waiting for a full HTTP connection initiation (multiple roundtrips) before learning of the preferred alternative, and without necessarily revealing the user's